tannakartikey/tannakartikey.github.io/_posts/2023-04-10-how-to-deploy-a-nodejs-application-using-mrsk.md

 CMD [ "node", "bin/www" ]
 ```

-Now, let's use MRSK to generate the config files.
-Make sure you have MRSK installed on your machine.
-If not, you can [ follow these instructions ](https://github.com/mrsked/mrsk#installation) on README.
+Now, let's use Kamal to generate the config files.
+Make sure you have Kamal installed on your machine.
+If not, you can [ follow these instructions ](https://kamal-deploy.org/docs/installation) on README.

-Let's init the configuration with `mrsk init`.
+Let's init the configuration with `kamal init`.
 It will create `config/deploy.yml` and `.env` files in your root directory.
 My config file looks like this:

 ```yml
 service: express-app